 Using a kernel parameters of a parameter of your own plug-in is very simple: you have simply to call the function get corresponding to your parameter.

-Example 4.27 To know whether Frama-C uses unicode, just write
+Example 4.28 To know whether Frama-C uses unicode, just write in order to know whether callsite-wise dependencies has been required.

-Parameters.UseUnicode.get ()
+''' | Parameters.UseUnicode.get ()

 Inside the plug-in From, just write

-| From\parameters.ForceCallDeps.get ()
+| From_parameters.ForceCallDeps.get ()

+'''